cactusflips2020/Malachite/README.md

 </div>

 ## What is Mewing Academy?
-Mewing Academy is a fast and simple proxy site that allows you to browse the web with unfilted access<br/><br/>
+Mewing Academy is a fast and simple proxy site that allows you to browse the web with unfilted access.<br/><br/>

-## Features ✨
+## Features
 - Fast proxy speeds
 - Numerous settings
 - A library of games and apps
 - Sleek UI
 - Search bar
 - Proxy navagation tools
+- And a lot more...

+## Usage
+You **cannot** deploy Mewing Academy on any static hosting sites.

 ## Deployment
 <a target="_blank" href="https://heroku.com/deploy/?template=https://github.com/cactusflips2020/Mewing-Academy"><img alt="Deploy to Heroku" src="https://binbashbanana.github.io/deploy-buttons/buttons/official/heroku.svg"></a>